WinUpGo

 To date, the legalization of gambling in Yemen is impossible.

-and religious forces have total control over public morality.
+The state is oriented towards Islamic law, and religious forces fully control public morality.

 Yemen is an example of a country where religion completely defines the legal system.